 In conjunction with the program, teens and seniors receive Fit Town Healthy Living’s Community Resource Guide, a brochure developed by HealthCorps and EmblemHealth.
 The brochure provides information on nutrition and exercise, and links consumers to medical and non-medical community-based resources and fitness programs; it is distributed through pediatricians, senior centers and schools.

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 2.9 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 2.9 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO programs, as well as prescription drug, dental and vision plans.
 Plans offer a choice of networks, including access to over 103,000 quality doctors and other health care professionals and most of the leading hospitals across the tristate region.

 HealthCorps' core mission is to fight child obesity by empowering teens and communities to become health agents of change to enhance the health of their environments and to help the country reach the tipping point towards wellness now and for the future.
 The organization also serves as an intervention vehicle and a research vehicle to create optimal health messaging.
 HealthCorps is focused on three priorities: educating the student body®; achieving community outreach through "Fit Town™" — an initiative to connect and activate citizens and organizations to bring about change through local projects and initiatives; and advocating for policy shifts across all levels of government that put health and physical education back into the core curriculum of the American education system.
 The program network spans 41 schools in 11 states.
 HealthCorps is a 501 (c) (3) non-profit organization.
 For more information, please visit www.healthcorps.org.